 Due to a combined lack of clarity and extreme bass emphasis, instruments can be indistinguishable from one another in certain situations.
 This may be heard in Sour Candy once the bridge ramps up at 3:00.
 The kick drum makes it hard to hear the cymbal hits, and the primary electric guitar is very hard to hear anytime the horns come in.

-While this sound isn’t pleasing to me, many listeners coming from cheap drugstore earphones will love how these buds sound in comparison.
+While this sound isn’t pleasing to me, many listeners coming from cheap pharmacy earphones will love how these buds sound in comparison.
 OnePlus’ bass boosted tuning makes songs more engaging because of the added oomph.
 Again, if you’re okay with a loss of perceived detail in favor of a loud low-end, then these earphones will be right up your alley.
 For the price, however, you can find better sound quality simply by looking for a pair of buds with ear tips.

-The OnePlus Buds’ microphone system is very good at relaying clear, accurate audio, and even uses noise cancelling technology to combat background noise.
+The OnePlus Buds’ microphone system is very good at relaying clear, accurate audio, and even uses noise canceling technology to combat background noise.
 Each earbud has the same three-microphone array, so you can take calls with either earbud in mono mode.
 Not only did the headset do a great job of limiting background noise in my apartment, it also effectively reduced wind noise outside.

 OnePlus Buds microphone demo: